Rick Grimes: Season 9

 Rick begins the season as the de facto leader of all of the communities, with Maggie in charge of Hilltop, Daryl in charge of the Saviors, and Ezekiel in charge of the Kingdom.
 Rick strives for prosperity and cooperation among the communities, assuring the future that Carl had wished for.
 His choice to spare Negan has cost him his relationship with Maggie and Daryl, who both want Negan dead.
 Tensions rise between the groups to a small insurrection, led by a group of Saviors who oppose Rick's rule.
 This causes an even further rift between the communities, and ideologies clash as Maggie and Daryl begin to oppose Rick's leadership and vision of cooperation.

 Rick learns that Maggie is going to kill Negan, and rides with Daryl to try and stop her; this results in a fight between the two in which they fall into a chasm, and have to fight their way out to avoid being swarmed by two incoming herds of walkers.
 Rick tries to salvage the bridge between the two communities, he is thrown from his horse and impaled on a rebar pipe.
 Crying in agony, Rick is left on the side of the road while he passes out, as hundreds of walkers approach him.

 Seriously injured, Rick manages to free himself from the rebar and leads the herd away using his horse, haunted by hallucinations of his dead friends.
 Finding the camp overrun, Rick leads the massive combined herd onto the bridge, which he believes would collapse under the weight of the herd, but it holds.
 With his friends desperately trying to save him, Rick shoots fallen dynamite, blowing the bridge up and apparently killing himself in the process.
 Unknown to anyone, Rick survives the explosion and is found by Anne (Jadis) on the riverbank.
-Anne convinces her allies (the CRM) who are in the helicopter to take Rick to safety and treat his injuries.
+Anne convinces her allies (the Civic Republic Military, CRM) who are in the helicopter to take Rick to safety and treat his injuries.
 Rick later awakens on the helicopter with Anne, who assures him that he is being taken to a safe place.

 Six years after Rick's apparent death, Michonne has taken over Alexandria and still visits the destroyed bridge where Rick was last seen alive and talks to him.
 A nine-year old Judith has inherited Rick's revolver and sheriff's hat, but admits that she is starting to forget both Rick and Carl's voices.
 Michonne has also given birth to Rick's son, Rick "R.J" Grimes Jr. It's revealed that Michonne found Rick's gun on the riverbank while searching for him and that Daryl spent years searching for his friend's body without any success.